HerrDextro/Lernperiode-11/README.md

 The Idea: A Morse learning app that you can practise individual letters with, and also transmit or decode signals.

 Technical requirements:
--Storage: user preferences API und FS API
+- Storage: user preferences API und FS API
--Outputs: Audio API, haptic feedback, flashlight
+- Outputs: Audio API, haptic feedback, flashlight

 The challenge will lie in the correct use of these APIs and compatibility with different phones.
 Non technical aspects: I want to try and design a highly ergonomic app that would never frustrate a user.